 Household products are misused today as inhalants.
-The household produces are used by inhaling or sniffing by kids to get a high.
+The household produces are used by inhaling or sniffing by kids to get high.
 The inhalants could be cooking spray, correction fluid, freon, hairspray, airplane glue, nail polish remover, cleaning fluids, spray paint and gasoline.
 Some inhalants are actually sniffed right from the container.
-These products are bagged (which means that fumes are inhaled from a plastic bag) they can also be huffed(inhalant is soaked in a rag,roll of toilet tissue in the mouth, and socks) .
+These products are bagged (which means that fumes are inhaled from a plastic bag) they can also be huffed(inhalant is soaked in a rag, ) .roll of toilet tissue in the mouth, and so).

 Call us today for help with your addiction to inhalants!